Laravel | Installation and Configuration

 Steps to install Laravel:

-If it gives a output like given below then it means installation was successful and we can go to the next step.
+If it gives an output like given below then it means the installation was successful and we can go to the next step.

 - Next step is to create a folder where we are going to create our new Laravel Project.
 After moving to that folder just run this composer command to create a new Laravel Project.